 LaSalle France implemented risk management policies and processes covering operation of the Firm as well as the managed Funds, which are reviewed on annual basis.
-LaSalle France risk management policy includes the measures defined to identify, assess, prioritize and manage sustainability risks (under the name of "ESG risks").
+LaSalle France risk management policy includes the measures defined to identify, assess, prioritize and manage sustainability risks.

-ESG risks are considered by the risk function in the risk mapping (both at Funds and Firm levels) and are being monitored.
-As such, ESG risks are:
+Sustainability risks are considered by the risk function in the risk mapping (both at Funds and Firm levels) and are being monitored.
+As such, sustainability risks are: